ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“During the development of a new analytical pipeline for SARS-CoV-2, the bioinformatician drew on their technical knowledge when selecting appropriate bioinformatics tools and reference genomes, implementing workflow management with Git, coding reproducible modules, and testing the pipeline using datasets representing both standard and edge cases to ensure reliability and reproducibility.”*

+   **Ontological references:**

 .. dropdown:: Traceability

    Ability to trace the history, application, or location of an object or activity (ISO 9000).
 In metrology, often linked to the chain of calibrations to standards.

    **Example usage:**
-   Traceability was maintained by logging each RNA sample’s extraction batch, operator, and reagent lot number, ensuring that any downstream result could be fully audited.
+   *“Traceability was maintained by logging each RNA sample’s extraction batch, operator, and reagent lot number, ensuring that any downstream result could be fully audited.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip